Playmander: Post-Playmander years

 The balance of power rested with the two crossbench independents, Bob Such and Geoff Brock.
 Such's seat of Fisher and Brock's seat of Frome would have had decisive Liberal majorities in "traditional" two-party matchups in 2014.
 Counting the seats won by the independents, 24 seats returned Liberal two-party votes and 23 returned Labor two-party votes, so the requirements of the "fairness clause" were met.
 Such did not indicate who he would support in a minority government before he went on two months' medical leave for a brain tumour which he would die from in the ensuing months.
 Brock subsequently supported Labor., allowing Labor to form government by one seat.
 It is the second time that Labor has won four consecutive state elections in South Australia, the first occurred when Dunstan led Labor to four consecutive victories between 1970 and 1977.
 Labor achieved majority government when Nat Cook won the 2014 Fisher by-election triggered by Such's death.

 After 16 years in office–a record for a Labor government in the state–Labor was defeated at the 2018 election by the Liberals under Steven Marshall.
 Even then, the Liberals suffered a state-wide swing against them and were only able to win 25 seats–as in 1979, a bare majority of two.
 They did, however, manage to win 16 of the 33 metropolitan seats, their best showing in Adelaide since the 1993 landslide–thus proving that it is very difficult to win even a minority government without a strong showing in Adelaide.
+The Liberals were thrown from office in a massive swing in 2022 after seven of their metropolitan seats fell to Labor under Peter Malinauskas.
+Four years later, the Liberals were reduced to their smallest-ever presence in the House of Assembly, a rump of five seats, after only winning two seats in the capital.

 One element of the Playmander still exists to this day – the existence of single-member seats.
-Each Labor period of government since the end of the Playmander had at least one comprehensive win (1977, 1985 and 2006) allowing often-Liberal seats to be won by Labor candidates who then built up incumbency and personal popularity.
+Each Labor period of government since the end of the Playmander had at least one comprehensive win (1977, 1985, 2006, 2022 and 2026) allowing often-Liberal seats to be won by Labor candidates who then built up incumbency and personal popularity.
 Examples in 2014 were Mawson, Newland and Light, and additionally in 2010, Bright and Hartley – all gained at the 2006 election landslide.
 Mawson in fact swung toward Labor in 2010, 2014 and 2018 despite the statewide trend.
 The bellwether seat of Colton was retained by Labor.
 Furthermore, metropolitan Liberal seats and polling places had single and double digit swings against them.
 By comparison, as mentioned above, there has been only one comprehensive Liberal win since the end of the Playmander, in 1993.